frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/rosify-python-scripts.md

 Let's do this.

 NOT SURE IF I SHOULD ADD THIS OR NOT.
+It might not be enough time during the lecture for this.